-In the Fall of 2010, the lead-developer, Jeff Hoogland, began working on the idea of a new Linux distribution utilizing a current and relatively stable version of Enlightenment, built on the rock-solid EFL foundation, as the Window Manager, with an Ubuntu Long Term Support release as its base.
+In the Fall of 2010, the lead-developer, Jeff Hoogland, began working on the idea of a new Linux distribution utilizing a current and relatively stable version of a desktop, built on the rock-solid EFL foundation, as the Window Manager, with an Ubuntu Long Term Support release as its base.

-- User Choice – Enlightenment is likely the most highly configurable Window Manager in existence, so you can make your system look and work the way you want.
+- User Choice – Moksha is likely the most highly configurable Window Manager in existence, so you can make your system look and work the way you want.

 We hope you find this guide useful.